 Because she was unable to hide her condition, the women in her community took it upon themselves to help her whenever they could.
 They mobilized each other to cook and fetch water for her whenever necessary.
 This kept her going and made life a little easier for her.

 While sitting in her home, one of her community members visited her and informed her about the medical camp at Tharaka Nithi which she purposed to attend.
 Juliet went through successful corrective surgery on 25th May.
 She is very happy with the results.

 Juliet states that she will take it upon herself to empower women and advise them to seek medical treatment.
-She is grateful to Flying Doctors Society of Africa and thanks them from the bottom of her heart and urges them to continue helping others.
+She is grateful to Flying Doctors Society of Africa, Citizen and all other partners.
+She thanks them from the bottom of her heart and urges them to continue helping others.